-You can log the content of the messages that are sent between a service and a consumer.
-For example, you might want to log the contents of SOAP messages that are being sent between a service and a consumer.

-Configuring message content logging

-To log the messages that are sent between a service and a consumer, complete the following steps:

-- 1. Add the logging feature to your service configuration - 2.
-Configure logging to log INFO level messages

-Add the logging feature to your service configuration

-Add the logging feature your service configuration as shown in Example 9:
+Overview You can log the content of the messages that are sent between a service and a consumer.
+For example, you might want to log the contents of SOAP messages that are being sent between a service and a consumer. onfiguring message content To log the SOAP messages that are sent between a service and a cons gging and vice versa, complete the following steps: 1.
+Add the logging feature to your service configuration 2.
+Add the logging feature to your client configuration 3.
+Configure logging to log INFO level messages Add the logging feature to your service configuration Add the logging feature your service configuration as shown in Example 11: Example 11: Adding Logging Feature to Your Service Configuration Add the logging feature to your client configuration Add the logging feature to your client configuration Add the logging feature your client configuration

-Example 9: Adding Logging Feature to Your Service Configuration
+Example 12: Adding Logging Feature to Your Client Configuration